Chef, author, activist, and founder of Chez Panisse restaurant and the Edible Schoolyard Project

 About Alice Waters

-Alice Waters is the author of ten books, including The Art of Simple Food: Notes and Recipes from a Delicious Revolution, In the Green Kitchen, 40 Years of Chez Panisse: The Power of Gathering, and her most recent book, The Art of Simple Food II: Recipes, Flavor, and Inspiration from the New Kitchen Garden.
+Alice Waters is the author of eleven books, including The Art of Simple Food: Notes and Recipes from a Delicious Revolution, In the Green Kitchen, 40 Years of Chez Panisse: The Power of Gathering, The Art of Simple Food II: Recipes, Flavor, and Inspiration from the New Kitchen Garden, and My Pantry.
+Her most recent book, We Are What We Eat, is an impassioned plea for a radical reconsideration of the way each and every one of us cooks and eats.

 Slow Food Values in a Fast Food World